SciML/SciMLDocs/docs/src/highlevels/parameter_analysis.md

 Performing parameter estimation from a data set means attempting to recover parameters like reaction rates by fitting some model to the data.
-But how do you know whether you have enough data to even consider getting the "correct" parameters back?
+But how do you know whether you have enough data to even consider getting the “correct” parameters back?
 [StructuralIdentifiability.jl](https://github.com/SciML/StructuralIdentifiability.jl)
 allows for running a structural identifiability analysis on a given model to determine whether it's theoretically possible to recover the correct parameters.
 It can state whether